GamesSquared/boardgame-sdk/README.md

 # Boardgame SDK
-An SDK for creating multiplayer board games.
+An SDK for creating online turn-based board games.